-If you notify us your child is off sick one day and they do not appear the next, we will not assume they are still unwell.
-We kindly request you call us every day your child is going to be absent.
+If you notify us that your child is off sick one day and they do not appear the next, we will not assume they are still unwell.
+We kindly request that you contact us via Studybugs, or email us every day your child is going to be absent.

-We run an automatic messaging system for unexplained absences on a daily basis so if your child is marked absent during morning registration it is possible you will receive one of these calls.
+We run an automatic messaging system for unexplained absences on a daily basis.
+Therefore, if your child is marked absent during morning registration it is possible you will receive communication from us.

-Errors do sometimes occur during registration when a child is marked absent by mistake so if you are contacted by the automated system and your child should be in school, please let us know and we will do a lesson check.
+Errors do sometimes occur during registration when a child is marked absent by mistake, if you are contacted by the automated system and your child should be in school, please let us know and we will do a lesson check.

 There are numerous activities which mean students miss registration such as assemblies, sports, educational visits or additional lessons.
-Unfortunately, notification of these may not always find their way to the Attendance Officer so you may receive a letter from us too.
+Unfortunately, notification of these may not always find their way to the Attendance Officer so you may receive communication from us too.